21 Best Things to Do in Grand Junction (in 2023)

 While at the Colorado National Monument, don’t miss the Rim Rock Drive.
 It provides a great overview of the area and is one of the best road trips in Colorado.

-👉 Pro Tip: You can nab an America the Beautiful pass at REI, which allows admission to the Colorado National Monument, plus national parks, grasslands, and more!
-REI also donates 10% of the proceeds back to national forests and parks.
+👉 Pro Tip: Nab an America the Beautiful pass at REI, which allows admission to the Colorado National Monument, plus national parks and more!
+REI also donates 10% of the proceeds to national forests and parks.

 Downtown Grand Junction

-Old meets new with historic buildings housing trendy boutiques, restaurants, and up-and-coming artists’ galleries
+Explore historic buildings housing trendy boutiques, restaurants, and up-and-coming art galleries.

 📍 Google Maps | Phone: (970) 245-9697 | Website